GitMooreHub/Moore_CS539_Final_Project/README.md

 - Stripplots
 - Distribution plots

-\
-Below is examples of some of the visuals taken from the analysis:

-First is the correlation plot which cross matches all features with one another and shows their correlation score.
-This is a very good representation of the data in all as this shows where some exploration may start.
-Overall most features don't correlate but a couple do and this is a good basis to start on.
+Below are some examples of the visuals generated from the analysis.
+The first is the correlation plot, which compares all features with each other and displays their correlation scores.
+This plot provides a comprehensive view of the data and can help guide further exploration.
+While most features do not correlate, a few show some correlation, making this a good starting point for analysis.

 <!-- ![Correlation Plot](https://raw.githubusercontent.com/GitMooreHub/Moore_CS539_Final_Project/main/images/Correlation-Plot.png) -->
 <img src="https://raw.githubusercontent.com/GitMooreHub/Moore_CS539_Final_Project/main/images/Correlation-Plot.png" alt="Correlation Plot" width="75%" height ="75%">